integratedmodelling/klab/docs/source/developers/embedded.rst

       // Alternatively, you can call session.close() yourself.
     }

 The rationale of having sessions is that an engine can serve multiple simultaneous sessions, owned by different users.
 In fact, createSession() can be optionally passed a previously authenticated IUser, which the web interface of the k.LAB engine allows to configure and authenticate.
 In embedded mode, we can simply use the shorthand method createSession() with no arguments, which will create a session owned by the same user who owns the engine and the certificate.
-You can retrieve this user from the engine using `engine.getUser() <http://www.integratedmodelling.org/klab/api/java/klab-api/org/integratedmodelling/api/engine/IModelingEngine.html#getUser-->`_.
+You can retrieve this user from the engine using :java:meth:`engine.getUser() <org.integratedmodelling.api.engine.IModelingEngine#getUser>`.

 .....